z-tb/dev-docker/README.md

 - `runm`: Run the Docker container with volume mounting.
 - `stop`: Stop the running Docker container.
 - `clean`: Remove the Docker container and image.
+- `connect`: Connect to the running Docker container.
+- `build_upgrade`: Instruct pip to install/upgrade packages in requirements.txt.

 ```bash
 # Example usage: